Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Acknowledgments

 \section{Acknowledgments}

 ROS and MR acknowledge support from NSF AST 1909534 and 2206321.
 KW acknowledges support from NSF AST-2319326 and PHY-2012057.
 ROS also acknowledges support via NSF PHY 2012057, 2309172, and the Simons Foundation.
 The work by CLF, CJF, MR, MRM, OK, and RTW was supported by the US Department of Energy through the Los Alamos National Laboratory (LANL).
+This research was made possible in part by the Information Science \& Technology Institute (ISTI) at LANL.
 This research used resources provided by LANL through the institutional computing program.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S.\ Department of Energy (Contract No.\ 89233218CNA000001).
 This document has been assigned LA-UR-25-22248.